truenas/middleware/docs/userguide/freenas_intro.rst

 * The system base has been updated to FreeBSD 10.2 which is described in the `FreeBSD 10.2 Release Notes <https://www.freebsd.org/releases/10.2R/relnotes.html>`_.

-* A completely new middleware server that mediates all access to FreeNAS® and allows multi-user, multi-role configuration access to the system.
+* A completely new middleware server mediates all access to FreeNAS® and allows multi-user, multi-role configuration access to the system.

 * A new command line interface with tab-completion, inline help, and high-level access to all FreeNAS® functions and event information.
 This new CLI has replaced the Console Setup Menu and is the default shell for :ref:`Shell`.

 * The "Wizard" has been removed as making shares using the "New UI" has been simplified.

-* The `GlusterFS <http://www.gluster.org>`_ service provides a scalable, network file system.

 * The `IPFS <https://ipfs.io>`_ (Inter-Planetary Filesystem) service provides a global namespace and torrent-style file distribution method for sharing content.

 * The `Riak CS (Cloud Storage) <http://docs.basho.com/riakcs/latest/>`_ service adds a distributed, clustering database offering an Amazon S3-compatible cloud storage API.

+* The `Riak KV (Key Value) <http://basho.com/products/riak-kv/>`_ service guarantees reads and writes even in the event of hardware failures or network partitions.

 * The `Stanchion <https://github.com/basho/stanchion>`_ service enforce the serialization of requests for Riak CS.

-* The `Swift <http://docs.openstack.org/developer/swift/>`_ service provides object storage for `OpenStack <https://www.openstack.org/>`_.

 * Jails and Plugins have been temporarily removed as they will be replaced by a new Apps framework based on `iocage <https://github.com/iocage/iocage>`_.